 SCREENING RECORD Does any aspect of this policy or potentially discriminate against this group?
 Can equality of opportunity for this group be improved through this policy or changes to this policy?
+Can this policy be amended so that it works to enhance relations between people in this group and people not in this group?

 Age NO NA NA

 Disability NO NA NA

 Gender Reassignment NO NA NA

 Pregnancy and Maternity NO NA NA